Done Somebody Wrong: Elmore James version

-Two mid-sixties rewrites
+The Yardbirds cover

 The work of Elmore James inspired a number of mid-1960s rock artists from Great Britain, and from North America as part of the "British Invasion", including the Yardbirds.
 One of the first tracks recorded by them with Jeff Beck on guitar, "I Ain't Done Wrong" appeared during the summer of 1965 on the For Your Love album in the United States and the Five Yardbirds EP in Britain.
 Although the sole writing credit for this track was given to the group's lead singer and harmonica player, Keith Relf, it was based on Kirkland's "I Must Have Done Somebody Wrong".
 Yardbirds drummer Jim McCarty later stated that "I Ain't Done Wrong" was "little more than a mildly revised version of an Elmore James number", and suggested that the credit to Relf was motivated by the group desiring to be more involved in doing their own songwriting and thus less dependent upon outside writers like Graham Gouldman.
 Beck plays slide guitar in a style somewhat akin to James's, and the track ended up in one of the Yardbirds' signature rave-ups.

+David Clayton-Thomas cover

-In 1966, David Clayton-Thomas was a blues singer working in the clubs of Toronto, Ontario in Canada.
+In 1966, David Clayton-Thomas was a blues singer working in the clubs of Toronto, in Canada.
 He recorded the album Sings Like It Is for Roman Records, which included "Done Somebody Wrong" with sole songwriting credit was given to "D. C. Thomas".
 As AllMusic later commented, it was essentially a reworking of the Elmore James "Done Somebody Wrong".
 In 1969, after Clayton-Thomas found fame with Blood, Sweat & Tears, the song was one of several reissued on an album by Decca Records with horns dubbed in to make it sound more like Blood, Sweat & Tears.)

-Allman Brothers interpretation
+Allman Brothers cover

-When they were still teenagers in the early 1960s, brothers Duane and Gregg Allman were exposed to the song by Hank Moore, a local black musician who with his Orchestra had a record out and who had opened shows for Hank Ballard & The Midnighters.
+When they were still teenagers in the early 1960s, brothers Duane and Gregg Allman were exposed to the song by Hank Moore, a local black musician who had a record out (as Hank Moore and his Orchestra) and who had opened shows for Hank Ballard & The Midnighters.
 Moore went to the Allmans' house in Daytona Beach, Florida, and used "Done Somebody Wrong" to illustrate how bass lines fit into the structure of music, and the stop/start rhythms that Elmore James used became one of the foundations of the Southern Rock genre that the Allman Brothers pioneered.